Jenny-Jiani/Jenny-Jiani.github.io/parameters/scenario-settings/how-to-set-parameters.md

 ---
 layout: default-layout
-description: This article introduces two ways to modify the configuration DBR RuntimeSetting and Json template, and their syntax rules
+description: This article introduces two ways to modify the configuration: DBR RuntimeSetting and Json template, and their syntax rules
 title: How to set DBR parameters
 keywords: DBR RuntimeSetting Json Template ImageParameter FormatSpecification
 needAutoGenerateSidebar: false
 ---

 # How to set DBR parameters
-DBR provides flexible parameter configuration to meet user 's decoding requirements under different scenarios and different needs.
+DBR provides flexible parameter configuration to meet user’s decoding requirements under different scenarios and different needs.
 Users can modify the configuration through RuntimeSetting and the Json template.
 - RuntimeSetting
 RuntimeSetting is an object that manages various parameters during runtime.
 If you need to dynamically change the DBR configuration when the program is running, modifying RuntimeSetting will be a good choice.
 RuntimeSetting only provides some common parameters for setting, the complete parameter setting can be achieved through the Json template.
 - Json template